-Aviator College reserves the right to determine when each course is offered, to decide the number of credits a student may carry, and to make changes in programs or classes to better fit changing career requirements or student goals, objectives, and needs.
-Class size may vary depending upon the course.
+Aviator College reserves the right to determine when each course is offered, to decide the number of credits a student may carry, and to change programs or classes to better fit changing career requirements or student goals, objectives, and needs.
+Class size may vary depending on the course.

-Classes schedule vary per semester.
+Class schedules vary per semester.

-Flight operations are scheduled on a 24-hour basis, seven days a week.
-The scheduling of flight training may be at times other than normal College hours, including late evenings, early mornings and week-ends.
+Flight operations are scheduled 24 hours a day, seven days a week.
+Flight training may be scheduled at times other than regular College hours, including late evenings, early mornings, and weekends.